Yigang-Chen/Yigang-Chen.github.io/_pages/about.md

 ---
 permalink: /
-title: "Leon YG Chen, Ph.D.
-Candidate Specializing in AI and System Biology"
+title: "Leon YG Chen's Academic Homepage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Introduction
+**Ph.D.
+Candidate @ The Chinese University of Hong Kong, Shenzhen**
+**Executive Deputy Director @ *Better Way Group – Chinese University of Hong Kong (Shenzhen) Warshel Joint Laboratory for Skin Health and Active Molecule Innovation***

 Hi, I’m **Leon YG Chen**, a Ph.D. candidate at **The Chinese University of Hong Kong, Shenzhen (CUHK(SZ))**, affiliated with the **MED School**.
 My research interests lie at the intersection of **Artificial Intelligence** and **Life Sciences**, focusing on:

 - **AI-based drug discovery (AI4Science)**